-Russell Wilson makes the announcement — he’s having a son
+Russell Wilson and Ciara do the social-media gender reveal: They’re having a son

-It was back in January that Seahawks quarterback Russell Wilson announced via social media that his wife, Ciara, was pregnant with the couple’s second biological child.
+It was back in January that Seahawks quarterback Russell Wilson and wife Ciara announced via social media that they were expecting the couple’s second biological child.

-Tuesday, Wilson and Ciara let the world know what gender the child will be — a boy.
-The boy will join the daughter the two had together, Sienna Princess, who was born in April, 2017.
+On Tuesday, Wilson and Ciara let the world know what gender the child will be — a boy.
+The boy will join the daughter the two had together, Sienna Princess, who was born in April 2017.
 Wilson is also the stepfather of Ciara’s son, Future Jr.

 Here’s the tweet, with Wilson and Ciara blowing blue steamers into the air in, apparently, the backyard of Wilson’s offseason home in San Diego.